hhvm/user-documentation/guides/hhvm/03-advanced-usage/01-introduction.md

-Normally, after installing HHVM, you can use the [sensible defaults](../basic-usage/introduction.md) provided to [run Hack and PHP scripts](../basic-usage/command-line.md) or [run HHVM as a server](../basic-usage/server.md).
+Normally, after installing HHVM, you can use the [sensible defaults](../basic-usage/introduction.md) provided to [run Hack code](../basic-usage/command-line.md) or [run HHVM as a server](../basic-usage/server.md).

 While a majority of the time you will not need to tweak the default settings or use the more advanced modes available with HHVM, they are available: